fyndoc/vms/docs/onboarding.md

 :::info When to choose Vendor?

-If you're an organisation that wishes to offer services (say content enrichment) to a brand, enrol as a **Vendor**.
+If you're an organisation that wishes to offer services (say content enrichment or audit) to a brand, enrol as a **Vendor**.
 The brand may periodically assign you tasks that you can accept and submit.
 :::